IT2810/it2810-webutvikling-h18-prosjekt-3-31/README.md

 #### MapScreen
 The main functionality for the mapscreen, other than displaying the map, is to find your location.
 It is a fairly simple component, that makes use of the Expo `MapView` and `Location` components.

 At start up the `_getLocationAsync` function is triggernd.
-It askes for permission to access the users location and if granted, sets the mapregion, and map marker coordinates.
+It askes for permission to access the user's location and if granted, sets the map region and map marker coordinates.
 ```javascript
   _getLocationAsync = async () => {
     let { status } = await Permissions.askAsync(Permissions.LOCATION);